 So, while a few structural elements have changed over time, the essence remains the same.
 An intranet is most accurately defined by who it's designed for, and who has access to it.

-An intranet is a closed system, owned, operated by, and only accessible to members of its organization.
+An intranet is a closed system.
+It's owned, operated by, and only accessible to members of its organization.

-The internet is an open system that isn’t owned or operated by any one single entity.
+The internet is an open system.
+It isn’t owned or operated by any one single entity.
 Anyone can access it as long as they have a connection.

 Sometimes there's a need for structured, secure communication and information sharing between an organization and third parties.
 Extranet software solves for this by designating a walled portion of an organization's intranet network to this sort of limited third-party access.